OctoPrint/OctoPrint/docs/plugins/hooks.rst

           return serial_obj

    :param MachineCom comm_instance: The :class:`~octoprint.util.comm.MachineCom` instance which triggered the hook.
-   :param port str: The port for which to construct a serial instance.
+   :param str port: The port for which to construct a serial instance.
 May be ``None`` or ``AUTO`` in which case port
        auto detection is to be performed.
-   :param baudrate int: The baudrate for which to construct a serial instance.
+   :param int baudrate: The baudrate for which to construct a serial instance.
 May be 0 in which case baudrate auto
        detection is to be performed.
-   :param read_timeout int: The read timeout to set on the serial port.
+   :param int read_timeout: The read timeout to set on the serial port.
    :return: The constructed serial object ready for use, or ``None`` if the handler could not construct the object.
    :rtype: A serial instance implementing implementing the methods ``readline(...)``, ``write(...)``, ``close()`` and
        optionally ``baudrate`` and ``timeout`` attributes as described above.